AuCson/aucson.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year Ph.D. student at Uninversity of Southern California, advised by [Prof. Xiang Ren](http://ink-ron.usc.edu/xiangren/).
+I am currently a second-year Ph.D. student at Uninversity of Southern California, advised by [Prof. Xiang Ren](http://ink-ron.usc.edu/xiangren/).

 Generally, my research interests are **Natural Language Processing** and **Machine Learning**.
 I have been working on continual learning and interpretation techniques of neural network predictions.

 ## News